 Scheduled for release on the A1200 and CD32 in 1995 by Rasputin, the game was never released despite previews appearing in Amiga magazines and the release of a CD32 demo.

-Originally LIMBO OF THE LOST began life not on the Amiga, but on the Atari ST in the early 1990s.
-Developers Tri-Logik Studios set-out to rejuvenate the graphical text adventure genre on the Atari ST, but found development time to be lengthy and coders hard to attract to the genre and the platform.
-With the Atari ST market ailing, they decided to shelve the game.
+Originally LIMBO OF THE LOST began life not on the Amiga, but on the Atari ST in the early 1990s as a pure text adventure in the great Infocom tradition.
+Developer Tri-Logik Studios set-out to rejuvenate the text adventure genre on the Atari ST, but found development time to be lengthy and coders hard to attract to the genre and the platform.
+With publisher Zenobi Software going under and the Atari ST market ailing, a decision was made to shelve the game.

 The tale did not end there, however.
-In 2003, Tri-Logik Studios re-emerged as Majestic Studios and LIMBO OF THE LOST was finally released in late 2007 for PC.
-The game, however, was withdrawn by its publishers in June 2008 amid allegations of plagiarism of several existing games and movie sequences without permission (see HERE).
+In 2003, Tri-Logik Studios re-emerged as Majestic Studios and LIMBO OF THE LOST was finally released in late 2007 on the PC.
+The game, however, was withdrawn by its publishers in June 2008 amid allegations of plagiarism of a staggering number of PC games and motion picture sequences without permission (see HERE).

 - The One Amiga (Issue 81, June 95, pp32-33)